-My aim is to make several short observational films.
-With this observational video portrait I address my changing perception of my parents and of my hometown.
-The short films depict the struggles of observing the aging bodies of my parents, the fear of entering my old neighbourhood park at night and my attempts to leave my hometown behind.
+This thesis analysis the steps I made towards observational films.
+It examines how previously disparate elements; observational writing and spatial and emotional evocative cinematography, became congruent in my piece 'De Huid Voelt' (Skin Feels) that lead towards a triptych observational video portrait in where I address my changing perception of my parents and of my hometown.
+These short films depict the struggles of observing the aging bodies of my parents, the fear of entering my old neighbourhood park at night and my attempts to leave my hometown behind.
 In this project I want to express the difficulties concerning letting go of and simultaneously holding on to the environment one grows up in.